unstoppablecarl/downsync/src/markdown/downsync-rules.md

 ### Design Goals

 - create opportunities for players to do surprising things without it being a "gotcha, you forgot X" moment
-- hidden units with minimal bookkeeping
+- hidden units without bookkeeping
-- units cannot be engaged until detected
 - avoid IGOUGO via alternate activation of unit groups called Taskforces
 - activated unit groupings are flexible and dynamic not strict like platoons or companies and can change from turn to turn
 - having more/better information than your opponent gives an advantage
-- encourage players to have possible operational taskforce groupings in mind when designating army lists
 - keep the game dynamic by not rewarding staying still
 - avoid mechanics that force players to carefully spread out every single unit (area of effect weapons)
 - miniature scale is 15mm.
 Scale is highly abstracted though